DeeHants/Fridgimon/README.md

 ### Web application

-1. Create the database schema from `fridgimon.sql`.
+1. Create the database schema from `src/fridgimon.sql`.
 2. Copy `src/webapp/db.sample.inc.php` to `src/webapp/db.inc.php` and populate with your MySQL connection details.
 3. Setup an Apache vhost with the document root of `src/webapp`.
 4. Allow the `PUT` and `DELETE` methods for the `src/webapp/api` directory, either in the global apache config, or the vhost entry, e.g.